 Long term air monitoring at Indiana Harbor and Canal has been occuring since 2001.
 In May 2004, the construction phase of the ambient air monitoring program was implemented.
 The location of ambient air monitoring data and reports is given below.
 These reports include detailed information on the selection of the monitoring sites, the handling of data, and statistical analysis of the data.

 Currently, there are five air sampling stations that operate in tandem, one monitor at the East Chicago High School and four around the perimeter of the CDF.

 Prior to the start of dredging, the air monitor south of the Lake George Branch Canal will be de-activated and replaced with four long-term air monitors along the dikes of the CDF.
 These four monitors, as well as the air monitor at the East Chicago High School will be collected every 6 days.

 The long-term air monitoring program is designed to establish a continual air monitoring database of ambient air quality at and around the site (consisting of pre-site construction activities and between site construction activities), air quality during construction activities, and air quality during and between dredging events.
 Long-term monitoring will be used to show that the surrounding community is not adversely impacted from the CDF emissions, and to confirm that the CDF is being operated efficiently to minimize emissions.

-As of 2011, there is no indication that construction activities at the site are causing degradation of the ambient air at either the south monitoring site or at the high school.
+As of 2015, there is no indication that construction activities at the site are causing degradation of the ambient air at the high school.
 This data will be re-evaluated on an annual basis.